-Employment for counselors in Australia rose strongly over the last five years and is expected to grow very strongly until at least November 2020 (Job Outlook(external link)).
+Employment for counsellors in Australia rose strongly over the last five years and is expected to grow very strongly until at least November 2020 (Job Outlook(external link)).

-The average annual earnings of a counselor is $59,956 (Job Outlook(external link)).
+The average annual earnings of a counsellor are $59,956 (Job Outlook(external link)).

 To attain the Master of Counselling students will be required to complete 192 credit points in total consisting of the following:

 - 132 credit points of Core studies; and

 - 12 credit points of Elective studies; plus

 On successful completion of this course, students will be able to: